modularml/mojo/proposals/actors/actor-system-features.md

 * built in small increments over time
 * scale from very small (processing units) to very large (distributed actor systems in multiple computing regions)
+* based on using existing Mojo language and library features
-* to incrementally drive Mojo to support a powerful actor system at every level of scale.
+* results in a powerful and efficient actor system competitive with other offerings

-*
+### Distributed By Design
+Early implementations should not preclude distribution of actors.
+The intention from the outset is to permit actors to efficiently interact across machines and networks.
+Early versions are permitted to not implement distribution features but they must not preclude it in the future.

 ### Lower Cognitive Load
 The actor model design should lower cognitive load for the programmer using it.
 It should be easy to learn, easy to reason about